5 Steps to Picking Your Perfect PASSOVER Hotel Program

 These areas should be thoroughly cleaned—paying special attention to the edges where crumbs may get trapped—and the shelves lined with paper or plastic.
 The refrigerator and freezer will operate more efficiently if one pokes a few holes in the lining.

 Tablecloths, Kitchen Gloves, Aprons and Other Items Made of Fabric

 Any item made of fabric can be kashered by washing it in a washing machine set on ‘hot’ and then checking to make sure that no pieces of food remain attached to it.
 Vinyl and plastic-lined tablecloths cannot be kashered.

 What the Airlines Don't Tell You

+Some Passover vacation packages will include flights, but sometimes you'll have to handle that on your own.
 Never accept the first fare quoted.
 Half the time, some other airline's flight within hours of the one you booked has a special, less expensive deal.

 Take advantage of "illegal" connections.
 These are connecting fights usually less than 45 minutes apart-too close for airlines to feel safe in making them connect.
 Result. - These flight usually do not even show up on the computer when your trip is being routed.
 Way out Have your agent write up your flight on two separate tickets.
 The second is for the illegal connection that originates at your transfer point.